beloglazov/openstack-centos-kvm-glusterfs/README.rst

 installation scripts is reseased under the Apache 2.0 License and is publicly available online.

-% A Step-by-Step Guide to Installing OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System % Anton Beloglazov;
+% Deploying OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System % Anton Beloglazov; Sareh Fotuhi Piraghaj;
-Sareh Fotuhi Piraghaj; Mohammed Alrokayan; Rajkumar Buyya % 14th of August 2012
+Mohammed Alrokayan; Rajkumar Buyya % 14th of August 2012

 Introduction
 ============